How to Set the Timezone and Configure NTP on Windows Server?

 Windows 11 system normally synchronizes its clock with Microsoft’s time server time by default. windows. com.
 There exist certain instances where utilizing an alternative NTP (Network Time Protocol) server becomes necessary.
 The default server might be unreachable or you may prefer using a local time server specific to your region.

-This blog guides you on how to set a time zone and configure NTP on a windows server.
+This knowledge base guides you on how to set a time zone and configure NTP on a windows server.

 Set the Timezone using PowerShell